Eizo Monitor User Guide

 - Close the 'Upload' menu

 The 'Options' menu is not really viable at this time, and can be ignored.
-But, as new Eizo models have greater capabilities added, this menu will expand to have additional options for Eizo calibration.
-For now, the 'Brightness' option it contains is better accessed via the Calibration Interface window, as it can be used interactively with Manual Measure to set peak luma.
+The 'Brightness' option it contains is better accessed via the Calibration Interface window, as it can be used interactively with Manual Measure to set peak luma.

 - Navigate to the 'Calibration Interface' menu, double click the small patch window to open the floating patch window